PatrickRumble/31261-internetworking/labs/01-Linux-VM/instructions.md

 - Reproduce carefully and document every step.
 - Reset the VM between groups or revert to a snapshot after testing.
 - Always include responsible disclosure language when testing anything outside this lab.
-- If you want a one-page printable quick reference or a PDF-ready plain-text version, I can convert this for you.